fastbill/go-finapi/README.md

         // ...
     ```
 10. From the `README.md` file in the downloaded SDK copy the sections `Documentation for API Endpoints` and `Documentation For Models` and use them to replace those sections in the repository `README.md` file.
 Also update the API version mentioned at the top of the readme.
+11. Replace all `float32` with `float64` and `Float32` with `Float64` in the entire SDK.
+This is needed because otherwise we get rounding errors for large transaction amounts.
+Float32 only garantees 6 correct digits, not enought for amounts like `123456.78`.
-11. Review the changes in the Git diff before commiting them.
+12. Review the changes in the Git diff before commiting them.
 Files in `docs` folder can be commited without thourough checking since they only contain text changes.